Tangents In Art and Design

 Tension Point - Fused Edge With Border

-When an item comes to close, or fuses with, the edge of the border.
+When an item comes too close, or fuses with, the edge of the border.

 Tension Point - Fused Edge With Shape